 When To Start To Plan For Transition

-Discussing transition from school to career and college can begin any time during the student’s education.
-When your child is 14 years of age (12 years of age for students with Autism).
-East Central ISD begins to formally address transition in the Individualized Education Plan (IEP) process.
+Discussing the transition from school to a career and college can begin any time during a student’s educational career.
+Transition Services are required to be discussed before the student is 14 years old.
+East Central ISD begins to formally address transition in the Individualized Education Plan (IEP) process when the student is 13 years old.

 Types Of Accommodations Are Available In College and the Workplace

-Colleges and Universities will typically provide accommodations for students with disabilities.
-The student must request the accommodations and provide documentation of disability.
+Colleges and Universities will typically provide accommodation for students with disabilities.
+The student must request the accommodation and provide documentation of disability.

 Employers must provide reasonable accommodations in the workplace.The student must request the accommodations and provide documentation of disability.

-Visit the Texas Education Agency webpage at www.texastransition.org/guide/ to view the current Texas Transition and Employment Guide.
+Visit the Texas Education Agency webpage www.texastransition.org/guide/ to view the current Texas Transition and Employment Guide.